AI-ROS/agv-visual-localization/README.md

 Name  | Description/Function
 :---: | :---:
 DC/AC Inversor | Input 48 V, Output: AC.
 To power the Jetson.
 DC/DC Inversor | Input 12 V, Output: 5V.
-To power the arduino.
+To power the Arduino.
 Arduino | To perform the communication between the remote controller and the AC motor.
 Jetson AGX Xavier  | To perform the DL computation and to ensure the ROS architecture running.
 Four Cameras | To acquire data.